 Vietnam Railways (VR) runs the Reunification Express from Hanoi to Ho Chi Minh City, stopping at all major destinations.
 The train is slow by regional standards — the full journey takes 30+ hours — but the overnight sleeper classes offer genuine value: a bed, a panoramic coastal route through the central Vietnamese interior, and an experience no airline can replicate.

 Class matters enormously.
 SE-class soft-seat trains represent the baseline for comfort on shorter segments.
-Four-berth soft-sleeper cabins (the second-highest class) are the sweet spot for overnight journeys — clean, air-conditioned, and bookable in advance through the official Vietnam Railways website or third-party platforms like Baolau and 12Go Asia.
+Four-berth soft-sleeper cabins (the second-highest class) are the sweet spot for overnight journeys — clean, air-conditioned, and bookable in advance through the official or third-party platforms like Baolau and 12Go Asia.
 The cheaper six-berth hard-sleeper cabins are functional but noticeably less comfortable.